 Prioritizing your marriage over your wedding is a beautiful place to grow from.
-While the wedding day itself is dreamt of, saved for, and planned out, it can be magical without being financially detrimental.
-You’ll find you carry over some of the same conversations you had while planning your wedding while having conversations about preparing for marriage.
-What you two talk about in regard to how to save money for the big day will probably lead you to some great ideas you take with you after the wedding season.
+While you dream of, save for and plan the wedding day, it can be magical without hurting you financially.
+You’ll have some of the same conversations you had while planning your wedding when you talk about preparing for marriage.
+Those “money-saving” talks for the big day can lead you to some great ideas after the wedding.

 It wouldn’t surprise me if you talked about:

-- Cutting down on how often you eat and drink out
+Cutting down on how often you eat/drink out

 Money-Saving Tips for Planning Your Wedding:

-If you know the two of you are planning to get married, start saving as soon as possible!
-My husband and I looked at our monthly income and cost of living and found room where we could save.
-Some months we saved $500 each, some $300.
-You have to figure out what works best for you.
-The best part about starting a few months prior to being engaged is that we could pay for things as we made decisions and we knew we had stability from the get-go.
+My husband and I looked at our monthly income and cost of living and found areas where we could save.
+Some months we saved $500 each – some $300.
+Figure out what works best for you.
+Starting a few months before the engagement allowed us to pay for things as we made decisions.
+And we knew we had stability from the get-go.

 Consider having an intimate wedding!

-COVID-19 has made guests joining in over Zoom or Facebook Live sexy.
-All of the money you’ll save on food, beverages, a DJ, venue, extra hours from photographers, the rehearsal dinner with extended family, bridesmaids and groomsmen can go straight into investing in your own marriage!
-Maybe you can save money based on what you were willing to pay for a bigger wedding and put it away as an emergency or fun fund!
+COVID-19 made guests joining in over Zoom or Facebook Live sexy.
+You can save on food, beverages, a DJ, venue, and extra hours from photographers.
+You can also save on the rehearsal dinner with extended family, bridesmaids and groomsmen.
+That savings can go straight into investing in your marriage!
+Maybe you can put what you were willing to pay for a bigger wedding into an emergency or fun fund instead!

 Skip the Saturday wedding.

 Planning your wedding for a Sunday or weekday can save you thousands!
-(I know from experience—my husband and I saved $1.5k by having a Sunday wedding.)
+(My husband and I saved $1.5k by having a Sunday wedding!)

 Think outside the box for a venue.

-Vacation home, if you know someone with property, government-owned historical sites, restaurants, State Parks (so, so cheap), etc.
+Vacation home, someone else’s property, government-owned historical sites, restaurants, State Parks (so affordable), etc.